sachi9692/distributor/README.md

 ## Support Level

 **Active:** 10up is actively working on this, and we expect to continue work for the foreseeable future including keeping tested up to the most recent version of WordPress.
-Bug reports, feature requests, questions, and pull requests are welcome.
+Bug reports, feature requests, questions, and pull requests are always welcome.

 ## Known Caveats/Issues